Hi all members,

-Hi all members, My friend joined the Company as a Software Trainee pursuant to an offer letter, whereby following terms were agreed (crux of offer letter and acknowledgement):-
+My friend joined the company as a Software Trainee pursuant to an offer letter, whereby the following terms were agreed upon (crux of offer letter and acknowledgment):

-1. For first 06 months (probation period), he will join as Software Trainee, and thereafter his performance will be reviewed and if found eligible, will be promoted as a Jr. Software Engineer.
+1. For the first 6 months (probation period), he will join as a Software Trainee, and thereafter his performance will be reviewed, and if found eligible, he will be promoted as a Jr. Software Engineer.

-3. That my friend has submitted original educational certificates as contract security.
+3. My friend has submitted original educational certificates as contract security.

 4. Certificates are releasable only after 2 years and 6 months.

-Now, what blunder he has done is that when he got opportunity in much better Company, he left the former Company after a probation period of 06 months, and joined that another Company, without giving resignation (might be thinking that he will get duplicate copy of the certificates or whatever).
-When he later approached and requested the former Company to return his documents retained by them, they are demanding Rs.2 lakhs for it (Though it is not mentioned in offer letter).
+Now, the blunder he made is that when he got an opportunity in a much better company, he left the former company after a probation period of 6 months and joined the other company without giving notice (perhaps thinking he would get a duplicate copy of the certificates or for other reasons).
+When he later approached and requested the former company to return his documents retained by them, they are demanding Rs.2 lakhs for it (though it is not mentioned in the offer letter).

-Keeping in mind the above factual position, could anyone suggest me what would be the best option for him so that he can get his documents back, without paying such hefty amount?
+Considering the above factual position, could anyone suggest what would be the best option for him to get his documents back without paying such a hefty amount?

-Further, important things I want to know for my clarity as a prospective member of legal fraternity:-
+Furthermore, I want to understand as a prospective member of the legal fraternity:

-P.S.- I understand that it is ethically wrong to leave the Company after training period.
-I am just seeking your suggestions for my clarity also.
-Please bear with me.
+P.S. - I understand that it is ethically wrong to leave the company after the training period.
+I am simply seeking your suggestions for my clarity as well.
+Thank you in advance.

 From India, Ghaziabad